Many people use Ruby in their daily jobs. Others just as a hobby. Here you’ll find a small sample of real world usage of Ruby.

 - Google SketchUp is a 3D modeling application that uses Ruby for its macro scripting API.

-- At MORPHA project, Ruby was used to implemented the reactive control part for the Siemens service robot.
+- At MORPHA project, Ruby was used to implement the reactive control part for the Siemens service robot.

 - Ruby is being used within Lucent on a 3G wireless telephony product.